mar10/nutree/README.md

 > _Nutree_ is a Python library for tree data structures with an intuitive,
 > yet powerful, API.

+Nutree trees and nodes follow Python's container conventions where it makes sense for a tree structure, while deliberately diverging where a literal list/Sequence analogy would be misleading.

+`__len__` returns the total number of nodes in the tree (or direct children of a node), `__iter__` performs a depth-first traversal over descendants, and `__contains__` tests membership using the same matching rules as lookup.

+`__getitem__` is value-based rather than positional: an int is matched against id(node) and node.data_id.
+Other values are matched against node.data.
+A lookup that finds no match raises KeyError; one that finds more than one match raises AmbiguousMatchError, which points you to find_first() or find_all() for explicit control.
+Because there is no meaningful notion of position in a tree, slicing and `__reversed__` are intentionally not implemented — use traversal methods (iterate(), order-specific walks) when you need directional or ordered access instead.

 **Nutree Facts**

 Handle multiple references of single objects ('clones') <br>